Bubba Wallace's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Bubba Wallace.

-Bubba Wallace is a professional stock car racing driver in the NASCAR Cup Series.
-He drives the No. 23 Toyota Camry XSE for 23XI Racing.
-He is a prominent figure in NASCAR, known for his racing career.
+Bubba Wallace Jr. is a prominent American professional stock car racing driver.
+He currently races full-time in the NASCAR Cup Series, piloting the No. 23 Toyota Camry XSE for 23XI Racing.
+As one of the few African-American drivers in NASCAR's top tier, he has gained significant attention and recognition, making him a notable figure in the sport.

-In 2005, Bubba Wallace won 35 of the 48 Bandolero Series races held that year, showcasing his early talent in racing.
+In 2005, at the age of nine, Bubba Wallace won 35 of the 48 Bandolero Series races held that year.

 2008: Youngest Winner at Franklin County Speedway

-In 2008, Bubba Wallace became the youngest driver to win at Franklin County Speedway in Virginia, marking another milestone in his early career.
+In 2008, Bubba Wallace became the youngest driver to win at Franklin County Speedway in Virginia.

-In 2011, Wallace secured three victories in the K&N Pro Series East at Richmond International Raceway, Columbus Motor Speedway, and Dover International Speedway, finishing second in points to Max Gresham.
+In 2011, Wallace achieved three wins in the NASCAR K&N Pro Series East, at Richmond International Raceway, Columbus Motor Speedway, and Dover International Speedway.
+He finished second in points to Max Gresham.

-In 2012, racing directly for Joe Gibbs Racing, Wallace won the second K&N East event of the year at Greenville-Pickens Speedway, marking his first win with JGR.
+In 2012, Wallace raced for Joe Gibbs Racing, winning the second K&N East event of the year at Greenville-Pickens Speedway, marking his first win with JGR.

-On October 26, 2013, Wallace made history as the first African-American driver to win in one of NASCAR's national series since 1963, securing victory in the Camping World Truck Series Kroger 200 at Martinsville Speedway.
+On October 26, 2013, Wallace became the first African-American driver to win in one of NASCAR's national series since 1963, winning the Camping World Truck Series Kroger 200 at Martinsville Speedway.

 2014: Full-Time Return to Camping World Truck Series

-In 2014, Wallace returned full-time to the Camping World Truck Series in the No. 54.
-He won the Drivin' for Linemen 200 at Gateway Motorsports Park in June.
-He switched to the No. 34 for the Kroger 200 at Martinsville in tribute to Wendell Scott, and won the season finale at Homestead Miami Speedway.
+In 2014, Wallace returned to the Camping World Truck Series full-time.
+In June, Wallace won the Drivin' for Linemen 200 at Gateway Motorsports Park.
+He won the Mudsummer Classic at Eldora Speedway and the Kroger 200 at Martinsville, dedicating the latter to Wendell Scott.
+He won the season finale at Homestead Miami Speedway, finishing third in points.

 October 2018: Named in Ebony Magazine's Power 100 List

-In October 2018, Wallace was recognized in Ebony magazine's Power 100 list, joining notable figures such as Stephen Curry and Barack Obama.
+In October 2018, Wallace was included in Ebony magazine's Power 100 list, alongside figures like Stephen Curry and Barack and Michelle Obama.

 In 2020, Bubba Wallace founded and runs the Live to be Different Foundation.
-He also received the National Motorsports Press Association's Pocono Spirit Award and the Comcast Community Champion of the Year award.
+He also won the National Motorsports Press Association's Pocono Spirit Award and the Comcast Community Champion of the Year award.

 October 4, 2021: First Cup Win at Talladega

-On October 4, 2021, Wallace secured his first career Cup win at Talladega after the race was shortened due to rain, becoming the first African-American driver to win a Cup Series race since Wendell Scott in 1963 and earning the first win for a McDonald's-sponsored car since Jimmy Spencer in 1994.
+On October 4, 2021, Wallace earned his first career Cup win at Talladega after the race was shortened due to rain.
+Wallace is the first African-American driver to win a Cup Series race since Wendell Scott in 1963.
+Wallace also scored the first win for a McDonald's-sponsored car since Jimmy Spencer in 1994.

 2021: First Win at Talladega

-In 2021, Bubba Wallace achieved his first win at Talladega.
+In 2021 Bubba Wallace had his first win at Talladega.